agbarnett/lmvas/README.md

 #> Marginal log-Likelihood:  546.51
 ```

-The results show a reduced intercept for the VAS of -0.152696.
-Quality
+The results show a reduced intercept for the VAS compared with the score
-of life is lower on averaged for women and for older respondents.
+of -0.153.
+Quality of life is lower on averaged for women and for older
+respondents.

 The score and VAS are positively correlated with an estimated
-correlation of 0.5568724.
+correlation of 0.557.